xubihe-bjtu/GenAISF/README.md

-# GeneAIS
+# GenAISF

-This is a PyTorch implementation of the paper: **GeneAIS: A Generalizable Alignment-Interaction Framework for Station Weather Forecasting with Foundation Models.**
+This is a PyTorch implementation of the paper: **GenAISF: A Generalizable Alignment-Interaction Framework for Station Weather Forecasting with Foundation Models.**

 ## Requirements